-An incredibly grounding winter stew full of root vegetables, anti-inflammatory spices and fresh herbs.
+An incredibly grounding winter vegetable stew full of anti-inflammatory spices and fresh herbs.
 Done in 30 minutes, this will no doubt be in high rotation during the colder months!

 With winter in full swing, warmth is the name of the game.
 I’m sure you all know I have an absolute LOVE for Raw foods, however, eating according to the season wins on all fronts, and in the cooler months I naturally find warm dishes, use of heating spices (on that note – have you tried my homemade Masala Chai yet?), grounding root vegetables and slow cooked grains, legumes and stews really hit the spot.

 I prefer to enjoy of these things made from scratch, then you know you can count on the ingredients being whole, simple and fresh.
 Also, anything marketed as ‘quick’ and ‘easy’ is usually too good to be true – the supermarket bought soups (even the ‘healthy’ ones), stews, and even tinned vegetables such as tomatoes, are often laden with added sugars.
 Always turn the label over and read the ingredient list!

 Vegetable Stew: Nutrition

 This hearty vegetable stew is based on chickpeas (garbanzo beans), they have a beautiful nutty taste and feel soft and creamy in the mouth once cooked properly.
 They are an excellent source of the trace mineral molybdenum, an important cofactor for several enzymes in the body.
 They are also high in folate and manganese, which assists enzymes in the metabolism of carbohydrates, lipids and amino acids – as well as playing a part in bone formation .